kush2702/biometrics/source/README.md

 ## Ways to run the file

-run demoWs30.py and press start and begin typing.
 The demo of correct verification is shown in the uploaded video.

+The voice authentication code is in the folder named the same.
-The code for the demo shown is in the folder of demo alongwith the ppt.
+The code for the keystroke demo shown is in the folder of demo alongwith the ppt.